 - Official USMLE (request through email@example.com) and/or COMLEX scores (request through NBOME)

 - Three recent letters of recommendation (within one year)

-**All applicants must be a U.S. citizen and must be able to obtain a full and unrestricted license in the State of Ohio prior to starting the fellowship.
+**Applicants must also be able to obtain a full and unrestricted Ohio medical license prior to their start date.

 The Match is sponsored by the Society of Breast Imaging, and it will be managed by the National Resident Matching Program.
 In order to become a fellow with The Ohio State University, you must register with the Radiology Match, of which Breast Imaging is a part.
 Breast Imaging has implemented an All-In Policy for the Match.
 This means that programs participating in the Match cannot extend any offers to candidates outside of the Match.
 Applicants can withdraw from the Match prior to the ranking deadline if they accept a position outside of the Match.

 Cost of the Match: Applicants will pay a $75 registration fee to register for the Match.

 Applications should be mailed or emailed to the education program manager:

 Columbus, Ohio 43210